112 246

 Keywords

-HER2-low ; breast cancer ; human epidermal growth factor receptor 2 ; immunohistochemistry ; prevalence ; retrospective study.
+breast cancer ; human epidermal growth factor receptor 2 ; HER2-low ; immunohistochemistry ; prevalence ; retrospective study

 Abstract

 Background: Approximately 80% of all breast cancers (BCs) are currently categorized as human epidermal growth factor receptor 2 (HER2)-negative [immunohistochemistry (IHC) 0, 1+, or 2+/in situ hybridization (ISH) negative]; approximately 60% of BCs traditionally categorized as HER2-negative express low levels of HER2.
-HER2-low (IHC 1+ or IHC 2+/ISH−) status became clinically actionable with approval of trastuzumab deruxtecan to treat unresectable/metastatic HER2-low BC.
+HER2-low (IHC 1+ or IHC 2+/ISH-) status became clinically actionable with approval of trastuzumab deruxtecan to treat unresectable/ metastatic HER2-low BC.
 Greater understanding of patients with HER2-low disease is urgently needed.
 Patients and methods: This global, multicenter, retrospective study (NCT04807595) included tissue samples from patients with confirmed HER2-negative unresectable/metastatic BC [any hormone receptor (HR) status] diagnosed from 2014 to 2017.
-Pathologists rescored HER2 IHC-stained slides as HER2-low (IHC 1+ or IHC 2+/ISH−) or HER2 IHC 0 after training on low-end expression scoring using Ventana 4B5 and other assays at local laboratories (13 sites; 10 countries) blinded to historical scores.
+Pathologists rescored HER2 IHC-stained slides as HER2-low (IHC 1+ or IHC 2+/ISH-) or HER2 IHC 0 after training on low-end expression scoring using Ventana 4B5 and other assays at local laboratories (13 sites; 10 countries) blinded to historical scores.
 HER2-low prevalence and concordance between historical scores and rescores were assessed.
 Demographics, clinicopathological characteristics, treatments, and outcomes were examined.
 Results: In rescored samples from 789 patients with HER2-negative unresectable/metastatic BC, the overall HER2-low prevalence was 67.2% (HR positive, 71.1%; HR negative, 52.8%).
-Concordance was moderate between historical and rescored HER2 statuses (81.3%; κ = 0.583); positive agreement was numerically higher for HER2-low (87.5%) than HER2 IHC 0 (69.9%).
+Concordance was moderate between historical and rescored HER2 statuses (81.3%; K = 0.583); positive agreement was numerically higher for HER2-low (87.5%) than HER2 IHC 0 (69.9%).
 More than 30% of historical IHC 0 cases were rescored as HER2-low overall (all assays) and using Ventana 4B5.
 There were no notable differences between HER2-low and HER2 IHC 0 in patient characteristics, treatments received, or clinical outcomes.
 Conclusions: Approximately two-thirds of patients with historically HER2-negative unresectable/metastatic BC may benefit from HER2-low-directed treatments.
 Our data suggest that HER2 reassessment in patients with historical IHC 0 scores may be considered to help optimize selection of patients for treatment.
-Further, accurate identification of patients with HER2-low BC may be achieved with standardized pathologist training. © 2023 The Author(s)
+Further, accurate identification of patients with HER2-low BC may be achieved with standardized pathologist training.

 DOI